mui/material-ui/docs/data/material/guides/creating-themed-components/creating-themed-components.md

 # Creating themed components

-<p class="description">Learn how to create a fully custom component that accepts your app's theme.</p>
+<p class="description">Learn how to create fully custom components that accept your app's theme.</p>

 ## Introduction